-- (a) Any dispute arising from these Clauses shall be resolved by the courts of an EU Member State. - (b) The Parties agree that those shall be the courts of [enter country] - (c) A data subject may also bring legal proceedings against the data exporter and/or data importer before the courts of the Member State in which he/she has his/her habitual residence. - (d) The Parties agree to submit themselves to the jurisdiction of such courts.
+- (a) Any dispute arising from these Clauses shall be resolved by the courts of an EU Member State. - (b) The Parties agree that those shall be the courts of [] (leave blank if you are located outside the EU)]. - (c) A data subject may also bring legal proceedings against the data exporter and/or data importer before the courts of the Member State in which he/she has his/her habitual residence. - (d) The Parties agree to submit themselves to the jurisdiction of such courts.